73 Engineer Regiment (United Kingdom)

 73 Engineer Regiment was a Territorial regiment of the Royal Engineers, part of the British Army active from 1969 to 2014.

 History

-73 Engineer Regiment was formed when the Territorial Army was drastically reduced in the late 1960s.
-The regiment was created as a reinforcement combat engineer unit to support I (BR) Corps in Germany.
+73 Engineer Regiment was formed when the Territorial Army was drastically reduced in the late 1960s asa reinforcement combat engineer unit to support I (BR) Corps in Germany.

 During 1969 - 1991, the regiment was assigned to 29 Engineer Brigade.
 It sponsored the Robin Hood Battalion cadre during 1969-71.
 In 1991, the regiment was re-organized to become 73 Air Support Engineer Regiment.
 In 1997, the regiment was assigned to 12 (Air Support) Engineer Brigade.
 Parts of the regiment served in Operation Telic I and Operation Telic III.
 In 2006, the regiment was re-organized to become 73 Engineer Regiment.
-In 2014, the 350th Squadron was transferred to 33 Explosive Ordnance Disposal Engineer Regiment; the rest of the regiment was disbanded.
+In 2014, 350 Squadron was transferred to 33 Explosive Ordnance Disposal Engineer Regiment; the rest of the regiment was disbanded.

 Structure

 The regiment's structure changed over its history; the structure just before disbandment was: